ABennettLab/protocol-website/content/docs/5_pcr/3_recipes.md

 3. Multiply the number of nmoles by 10 (e.g. 34.5 nmol x 10 = 345)
 4. The result represent the µl of water to add to obtain the stock solution (i.e. 345 µl)
 5. After you add water, vortex the vial really well.
+6. Prepare working solutions or store at -20 C

 ### Working solution (10 µM)

-Dilute 1:10 the stock solution (e.g. 10µl of stock solution + 90 µl of water)
+Dilute 1:10 the stock solution (e.g. 10µl of stock solution + 90 µl of water).
+Store at -20 C